Why some of us are bad at maths

 Imagine if you had a much better working memory than you do – you’d be quicker, right?
 Or if you had a much worse working memory, you might have to write down the sum so you had an external reminder of what step you were on.
 This tells us that because we differ in how good our working memories are, we also differ in how easily we can do maths.

-So let’s consider those environmental factors, like your age, your gender, your socio-economic status and your ethnicity.
-Please note that it’s not that being a certain age, gender, class or ethnicity explains your maths ability, but rather the social context of belonging to a particular group, e.g. sexism and racism preventing access to learning – it’s not the genes that explain maths ability, but the environment that you (and your genes) exist in.
-Let’s have a look at age and gender as examples.
+So let’s consider those environmental factors, like your age, your gender, your nationality, and your socio-economic status.
+Please note that it’s not being a certain age, gender, nationality or class that explains your maths ability, but rather the social context of belonging to a particular group.
+For example, if you live in rich nation (in the sense of having a high GDP) like Germany, you may be more likely to have access to schooling than someone living in a poorer nation like Montenegro.

 A smiling baby holding up their thumb and first finger